 Asian American and Pacific Islander Partnerships

 Orange County is home to significant Asian American and Pacific Islander communities.
 OC Health Care Agency has contracted with Orange County Asian Pacific Islander Community Alliance and Korean Community Services Health Center to address barriers to testing and care that these communities may experience.
-This contract includes partnerships with the following agencies to address the diverse populations being served: Asian American Senior Citizens Service Center, Hope Community Services, https:// www.pacifichealthpartners.org/, South Asian Network, Southland Integrated Services, The Cambodian Family, Viet Rainbow of Orange County, and Vietnamese American Cancer Foundation.
+The launch of the OC API Taskforce includes partnerships with the following agencies to address the diverse populations being served: Asian American Senior Citizens Service Center, Hope Community Services, https:// www.pacifichealthpartners.org/, South Asian Network, Southland Integrated Services, The Cambodian Family, Viet Rainbow of Orange County, and Vietnamese American Cancer Foundation.
 This partnership offers increased testing, testing navigation support, outreach, education, contact notification support, and referrals to needed services.

 COVID-19 Testing Marketing, Campaigns, and Community Outreach